SDRausty/buildAPKs/README.md

 The [`buildAll.sh`](https://raw.githubusercontent.com/sdrausty/buildAPKs/master/scripts/build/buildAll.sh) command can build hundreds of APKs on your device.
 Maximum space allotment for complete build of everything included (611) is about 551MB for buildAPKs, plus about 69MB for the finished products deposited into /storage/emulated/0/Download/builtAPKs;  Six hundred and eleven (611) Android applications can be made from source code on device today, Tue Jan 22 2019.

 These built APKs will be deposited into /storage/emulated/0/Download/builtAPKs for installing on smartphone and tablet through the file manager.
 The minimal install size to start building your first app is about 8MB!
 Have fun and enjoy compiling, hacking, modifying and running these select APKs.
->>>>>>> 8200b61abd77d48c230c2f10f02e35e6b3772195

-Please contribute to this project through either [the issues page](https://github.com/sdrausty/buildAPKs/issues) or [pull requests.](https://github.com/sdrausty/buildAPKs/pulls) Now you don't need Google Play, F-Droid or others to enjoy wonderfully working APKs on your smartphone and tablet thanks to [Termux](./pages/asac) on [Android](https://source.android.com/) and [Github.](https://github.com)
+Contribute to this project through either [the issues page](https://github.com/sdrausty/buildAPKs/issues) or [pull requests.](https://github.com/sdrausty/buildAPKs/pulls) Now you do not need Google Play, F-Droid or others to enjoy wonderfully working APKs on your smartphone and tablet thanks to [Termux](./pages/asac) on [Android](https://source.android.com/) and [Github.](https://github.com)

-Enjoy building these select APKs for Termux [projects,](https://github.com/sdrausty/buildAPKs/tree/master/sources) and please find the time to post your feelings [here,](https://github.com/sdrausty/buildAPKs/issues) or [at this wiki.](https://github.com/sdrausty/buildAPKs/wiki)
+Enjoy building these select APKs for Termux [projects,](https://github.com/sdrausty/buildAPKs/tree/master/sources) and find the time to post your feelings [here,](https://github.com/sdrausty/buildAPKs/issues) or [at this wiki.](https://github.com/sdrausty/buildAPKs/wiki)

 If you're confused by this page try [this link,](http://tldp.org/) or you might want to try [this one.](https://www.debian.org/doc/) Post your what you have found at [the wiki,](https://github.com/sdrausty/buildAPKs/wiki) [donate](https://sdrausty.github.io/pages/donate) and help [this website grow!](https://sdrausty.github.io/)